pyfeman/Chingu-Solo-Project---Tier-1---Website-Template/README.md

 # Chingu-Solo-Project---Tier-1---Website-Template

-OBJECTIVE: to clone the Chingu "conquer" website as close as possible to the original | https://chingu.io/
+OBJECTIVE: to clone the Chingu "conquer" website as close as possible to the original.

 TASKS